Life can be lot of fun and fulfillment to enjoy, especially during these summer months, until something traumatic happens… resulting in a fatality.

 When filing this type of claim, wrongful death charges can not only be brought against responsible individuals.
 Claims can also be filed against public agencies, city or state departments, state prisons & county jails, state & private hospitals, schools, public companies, nursing homes, etc.

-If you think you may be entitled to compensation for the recent loss of a loved one, contact the attorneys at K & W Legal TODAY.
+If you think you may be entitled to compensation for the recent loss of a loved one, contact the attorneys at Krause Law Firm TODAY.

 We can provide you with the necessary information you need to begin the process of filing a claim.